 It’s very hot this year, which means tomatoes will soon be running amok in my garden and kitchen.
-Which sounds funny if you know me–I don’t love tomatoes and will pluck them off my plate–unless they are fresh or the sauce comes from tomatoes that I know ripened here and now.
+This sounds funny if you know me.
+I don’t love tomatoes and will pluck them off my plate unless they are fresh or the sauce comes from tomatoes that I know ripened here and now.
 It’s a first world burden that comes from having a large garden with fresh tomatoes since I was little.
 I love growing the colorful little gems in my garden, and their flavor is truly different fresh off the plant.
+Pale tomatoes on your sandwich in the dead of winter is just wrong in my book.

 Fruit or vegetable?